reshamas/reshamas.github.io/_posts/2019-04-29-reflecting-on-two-years-on-the-numfocus-disc-committee.md

 I served on the DISC Committee for a 2-year term from Spring 2017 to Spring 2019.
 In this article I reflect on the past two years and all that I have learned.

+## Takeaways

+Reflecting back to the time when I first applied to join the DISC Committee, I am overwhelmed at the breadth of knowledge with which I am leaving.
+I had thought that improving diversity meant counting the number of people from URGs at community events and increasing that number by telling people in my network to attend.
+I now know that there is a deeper grassroots movement which requires awareness and improving attendee experience and creating an environment that is welcoming and safe in a number of dimensions to increase diversity.
+This is achievable with the DISCOVER Cookbook and Code of Conduct.
+I also realized that cultivating social change required work at a granular level.

+Participating in DISC did not seem like extra, separate work because all that I learned I was able to transfer knowledge to my other communities and projects.
+I have successfully reached out to a number of conferences asking them to implement a Code of Conduct prior to promoting their events to my meetup community.
+I am much better informed about open source and the current contributors and funding challenges.

 ## What is DISC?